argonne-lcrc/user-guides/docs/account-project-management/mfa.md

-*NOTE*: Duo Enrollment is now open.
-Access to the LCRC Accounts page now requires Duo.
-Access to LCRC clusters will require Duo starting on **August 28, 2024**.
-Please ensure you have completed enrollment before then to retain access.
+# Duo MFA

 ## Enrolling in Duo MFA

 After you have [joined the **lcrc** project or a sub-project of LCRC](../project-management/#join-an-existing-lcrc-project) (current LCRC users should already be in a project), you will be required to enroll in the CELS Duo MFA system on your next login to the [LCRC Accounts System](https://accounts.lcrc.anl.gov).
 If you are already logged in, you can logout and log back in to complete the setup right away.

-*Note*: If you cannot install the Duo Mobile App, please first verify that your device OS is up to date.
+*Note*: If you cannot install the Duo Mobile App in Step *5* below, please first verify that your device OS is up to date.
 You can also reference the [Duo help documentation](https://help.duo.com) for a list of compatibile devices and versions.
 If you still cannot install the Duo Mobile App because your device cannot be updated, is not compatible, or you do not have a Smartphone/Tablet, please contact [support@lcrc.anl.gov](mailto:support@lcrc.anl.gov) and we may assign you a [Yubikey](mfa-yubikey.md) instead.

 1. Login to [https://accounts.lcrc.anl.gov](https://accounts.lcrc.anl.gov) with your Argonne Domain or Argonne Collaborator account username and password.
 If you have forgotten your password, please call the Argonne Service Desk at +1-630-252-9999.